hodgesmr/mastodon_digest/README.md

 cp .env.example .env
 ```

  - `MASTODON_TOKEN` : This is your access token.
-You can generate on on your home instance under Preferences > Development.
+You can generate one on your home instance under Preferences > Development.
  - `MASTODON_BASE_URL` : This is the protocol-aware URL of your Mastodon home instance.
 For example, if you are `@Gargron@mastodon.social`, then you would set `https://mastodon.social`.
  - `MASTODON_USERNAME`: This is your Mastodon account username on your home instance.
 For example, if you are `@Gargron@mastodon.social`, then you would set `Gargron`.